jedi4ever/veewee/README.md

 -> Wait for ssh login to work with :ssh_user , :ssh_password
 -> Sudo execute the :postinstall_files

+## Export the vm to a .box file
+$ vagrant basebox export 'myubuntubox'

+this is actually calling - vagrant package --base 'myubuntubox' --output 'boxes/myubuntubox.box'

+this will result in a myubuntubox.box

-7) Export the box into the boxes directory
+## Add the box as one of your boxes
-$ rake export['myubuntubox']

-vagrant package --base 'myubuntubox' --output 'boxes/myubuntubox.box' vagrant box add 'myubuntubox' 'boxes/myubuntubox.box'
+vagrant box add 'myubuntubox' 'myubuntubox.box'

--> This will show you the vagrant command to export and to add it your vagrant boxset
+## Use it in vagrant

-8) Start vagrant init in another window (as we have set the Virtualbox env to tmp before)
+Start vagrant init in another window (as we have set the Virtualbox env to tmp before)
 $ To import it into vagrant type:

 To use it: